King, Cyprus President Discuss Regional Developments

 Date

-AMMAN - his majesty King Abdullah and Cypriot President Nikos Christodoulides, in a phone call on Wednesday, discussed the latest regional developments.
+King Abdullah II and Cypriot President Nikos Christodoulides, in a phone call on Wednesday, discussed the latest regional developments.

 The King reiterated the need to stop the Israeli war on Gaza, bolster the humanitarian response in the Strip, and ensure the success of the ceasefire in Lebanon.